 If you the maker are concerned principally with earning money by creating something, and yet you pretend this something is being made to benefit the greater good, then your product will reek of insincerity, pretense, and disingenuousness.
 This is commonplace for corporations, so much so we’ve come to expect it in their advertisements—we know their fundamental goal is money.

-For example, have you ever believed that a corporation truly understands you?
-I certainly haven’t.
-Not as an adult at least.
-But I have regarded as true that certain musicians or authors or artists understand me as a person; there is often a connection between me and the artist and her work.
+For example, have you ever believed a corporation truly understands you?
+I certainly haven’t—not as an adult, at least.
+But I have regarded as true that certain musicians, authors, or artists understand me as a person—there is often a connection between me, the artist, and her work.

-This doesn’t mean that products devised for profit aren’t useful (they often are); it simply means that people won’t find the same connection with that product as they do with the literature, music, or artwork they love—for the main objective of these personal works isn’t (typically) financial in nature; it is to develop a connection with other human beings.
+This doesn’t mean products devised for profit aren’t useful (they often are), it simply means people won’t find the same connection with that product as they do with the literature, music, or artwork they love—for the main objective of these personal works isn’t (typically) financial in nature, it is to develop a connection with other human beings.

 When making money is the dominant driver for what you create, you are branding—carefully composing your image, neurotically considering your demographic, and obsessively tweaking your good or service to fit a customer base.

-There’s nothing wrong with earning money; I simply prefer for it to result from what I write (not the other way around).
-I’ve found that when I’m honest and open and add value to other people’s lives, people are willing to support my work whenever they are given the opportunity.
+There’s nothing wrong with earning money—I simply prefer for it to result from what I write (not the other way around).
+I’ve found when I’m honest, open, and add value to other people’s lives, people are willing to support my work whenever they are given the opportunity.